syncfusion-content/uwp-docs/uwp/Accordion/Getting-Started.md

 ## Applying Template for Item Header

-SfAccordion provides `HeaderTemplate` property that allows to apply a common data template for all accordion items header.
+UWP Accordion provides `HeaderTemplate` property that allows to apply a common data template for all UWP Accordion items header.

 {% tabs %}